Reference Architecture: Citrix Virtual Apps and Desktops Standard for Azure

 Hybrid Connectivity to on-premises resources

-To enable VDAs running on Citrix Managed Desktops to communicate with on-premises resources, customers have to make a hybrid connection between a customer-managed Azure platform to their on-premises resources.
+To enable VDAs running on CVAD Standard to communicate with on-premises resources, customers have to make a hybrid connection between a customer-managed Azure platform to their on-premises resources.
 Microsoft® Azure gives multiple options for hybrid connectivity.
 This section outlines a feasible solution for connecting an on-premises network to Azure.

 A VPN gateway is used to send encrypted traffic between a customer’s Azure virtual network and an on-premises location over the public Internet.
 Each VNet can have only one VPN gateway, but administrators can create multiple connections to the same VPN gateway.
 In such cases, all VPN tunnels share the available gateway bandwidth.